StanSkrivanek/git_basics/lesson_07.md

 ## Merge

-Once we are done with new version of our project and everything works as we expected we can bring our features into any existing branch that in 90% cases is MASTER branch (MAIN PROJECT).
-We can merge one version (branch) with any other branch in our project.
+Once we are done with new version of our project and everything works as we expected we can bring ( _merge_ ) our features into any existing branch in our project, but in 90% of cases we will merge into our **master** branch ( _main developing line_ ).

 ### Merge into branch